-Recommended FINDING for approval: The area associated with Phase 1 will be landscaped.
+Staff Response: Area associated with Phase 1 will be landscaped.
 Subsequent phases will also be required to be landscaped in accordance with the Lowell Development Code.

 (2) Provisions for landscaping, screening and maintenance are a continuing obligation of the property owner.
 All required landscaped areas shall be cleared of unwanted vegetation and weeds at least once a year prior to July.
 Dead landscape plantings shall be replaced by April of the following year.